Electric Vehicle Response

 To address this, AFAC has been commissioned to develop a nationally consistent online training package designed to equip emergency responders with the knowledge and strategies required to manage a range of EV-related scenarios.

-Developed in collaboration with TAFE NSW and subject matter experts from across Australia and internationally—and funded by the Department of Climate Change, Energy, the Environment and Water (DCCEEW)—this training is now available to all emergency responders nationwide.
+Developed in collaboration with TAFE NSW and subject matter experts from across Australia and internationally—and funded by the Australian Government—this training is now available to all emergency responders nationwide.

-Response to Electric Vehicle Incident - Foundation Training
+Response to Electric Vehicle Incidents - Foundation Training

 This interactive, scenario-based eLearning course is self-paced and should take approximately 3.5 hours.
 It is delivered across eight modules and introduces key hazards and safe response strategies in a clear, easy-to-follow format.